OpenLLM-France/RAGondin/README.md

     * **MultiQuery**: Generates augmented query variations using an LLM, then combines results
     * **HyDE**: Generates a hypothetical answer using an LLM, then retrieves documents matching this answer

-- **Grader**: Filters out irrelevant documents after retrieval
+- **Grader**: Filters out irrelevant documents after retrieval.
-- **Reranker**: Uses a multilingual reranking model to reorder documents by relevance
+- **Reranker**: Uses a multilingual reranking model to reorder documents by relevance with respect to the user's query.
+This part is important because the retriever returns documents that are semantically similar to the query.
+However, similarity is not synonymous with relevance, so rerankers are essential for reordering documents and filtering out less relevant ones.
+This helps reduce hallucination.

 - **RAG Types**:
     * **SimpleRAG**: Basic implementation without chat history